Hannesimo/auto-flipper/README.md

 ## Configuration

 The bot creates a config.toml file after the first start.
 This file contains configuration properties for the bot.
 Currently only the ingame username is stored, so you don't need to enter it everytime.
 I may add more configurations in the future.
 The Cofl configurations apply as normal.
+<br/> NOTE: The mod uses the Median price (minus a bit to sell faster) to auto-sell

 ## System Requirements